 *Trigger warning.
 Please be aware that the following information may be difficult to read and may affect you.
 If you are a survivor reading this please make sure you take care of yourself and ensure you have someone you can talk about the impact it has on you.

+Some survivors are well aware of the trauma they experienced in childhood.
+They may be troubled by memories of abuse, and they continue to live with the pain, confusion and feelings of loneliness they experienced as a child.
 Other survivors may not remember that they have been abused, or they may only remember some experiences of abuse or not be sure at all.
 They may not understand or acknowledge that what they experienced was abuse or neglect.

 Sexual abuse involves an abuse of power – the abuser being an adult or an older child.
 Sexual abuse also involves an abuse of trust.

 Childhood Sexual Abuse can include (but is not limited to) the following:

 We are grateful for your support, all donations and fundraising go directly towards the costs of supporting survivors - you can easily donate to us here.

 Charitable Incorporated Organisation Registered with Charity Commission No. 1159782